DHBW-TINF24F/Team5-management-and-docs/PROJECT/software-requirements-specification.md

 The software adds new UI elements and features stated in section [User interfaces](#user-interfaces).
 The following content adds additional, non UI-features, and refers to user interfaces.

-To increase Mnestix Browser's performance, the code base of the product list should be improved.
+To increase Mnestix Browser's performance, the code base of the product list should be extended.
-Thumbnails should only load on the user's visible screen.
+Thumbnails shall only load on the user's visible screen.
-Additionally to performance improvements, the user experience should be increased.
+Additionally to performance improvements, the user experience shall be increased.
 These new features cover filtering, sorting and detailed product information.
 Some features do not enhance existing features but add new features.
 Part of this are eShop interactions and integration of an external nameplate generator.